-A pumpkin raisin bread recipe made with pumpkin and flavored with nutmeg, cinnamon, ginger, raisins and nuts.
+A pumpkin raisin bread recipe made with pumpkin and flavored with nutmeg, cinnamon, ginger, raisins and walnuts.
 Serve for brunch, dessert, or a snack.
-You can also find more quick bread recipes here.

 What says fall better than pumpkin and the spices like ginger, cinnamon, and nutmeg that go with it?
 This is a nice treat for any occasion like a fall brunch, Thanksgiving, or dessert.
 If you love the flavor of pumpkin, more than likely you will want to enjoy it more often than just Halloween.

 This loaf smells so good when just out of the oven and cooling on a wire rack.
 It fills your kitchen with the fragrances of fall.

 Put it in the oven on a crisp fall day, light a candle and enjoy a slice warm with a good book.